plone/documentation/develop/addons/schema-driven-forms/creating-a-simple-form/creating-a-package.rst

 proper widgets and templates available.

 There are two options to continue working on the package.
-The easiest option is to run the buildout from the *example.dexterityforms*.
+The easiest option is to run the buildout from the *example.dexterityforms* package.
 This allows you to directly work on this package without an extra buildout.
 In this package a buildout is included, for details on how to run buildout see `docs on writing your own add-ons. <http://training.plone.org/5/eggs1.html`_

 The second option is to add the package to an existing buildout.
-Add this package to our *buildout.cfg* and re-run *bin/buildout*.
+Add this package to *buildout.cfg* and re-run *bin/buildout*.

 ::